samithcsachi/wine-quality-predictor/README.md

 ## Problem Statement

-This app can can predict the quality of the wine with few features like Fixed Acidity, Volatile Acidity, Citric Acid, Residual Sugar, Chlorides, Total Sulfur Dioxide, pH, Sulphates and Alcohol.
+This app can predict the quality of the wine with a few features like Fixed Acidity, Volatile Acidity, Citric Acid, Residual Sugar, Chlorides, Total Sulfur Dioxide, pH, Sulphates, and Alcohol.

 ## Tech Stack